Large quadricycle pilot program

 We will use information gathered from municipalities during the pilot to evaluate the pilot program.

-Check with your municipality to find out whether large quadricycles are allowed and, if so, what the requirements are.
+Check with your municipality to find out whether large quadricycles are allowed.
+If they are, find out what rules and requirements apply.

 Municipalities

-Municipalities that want to allow large quadricycles to operate on their roads must:
+Municipalities that want large quadricycles to operate on their roads must:

-The municipal guidelines outlines best practices for municipalities participating in the pilot program.
+- follow municipal guidelines that outline best practices for the program

 Requirements